ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftAdvancedClimbModel.rst

 IAircraftAdvancedClimbModel
 ===========================

-.. py:class:: IAircraftAdvancedClimbModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftAdvancedClimbModel

    object

    Interface used to access the advanced climb model options for a climb model of an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftAdvancedClimbModel

 Overview
 --------